Stern-Lab/FITS/docs/source/introduction.rst

 .. note:: FITS assumes the columns to appear in the above order.

+.. note:: The allele with the highest frequency at the first available time point will be defined as WT (w=1).

 .. csv-table:: Example data file
   :file: examples/data_file_to_show.txt
   :delim: tab